bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Besides, SJ-Platform provides a user with a comprehensive RESTful API instrumentation and Web UI.

-Below an example of a real-life task solution will demonstrate the platform at work for better understanding of how the data processing can be performed in the platform.
+Below an example of a real-life task solution will demonstrate the platform at work for better understanding of how the data processing can be performed on the platform.
 Thus, the tutorial will provide you with:

 1. a ready-to-use problem resolution of an example task on SJ-Platform base;